scrapy-plugins/scrapy-streaming/docs/source/r.rst

 .. method:: parse_input(raw = FALSE, ...)

+    :param logical raw: if TRUE, returns the raw input line.
+If FALSE (the default), parse it using jsonlite::fromJSON (optional)
+    :param ...:         extra arguments to jsonlite::fromJSON (optional)

 This method reads the ``stdin`` data.

 If raw is equal to TRUE, returns the string of one line received.